larq/larq/docs/optimization_guide.md

 ## Choice of Pseudo-Gradient

-In [`lq.quantizers`](/api/quantizers) you will find a variaty of quantizers that have been introduced in different papers.
+In [`larq.quantizers`](/api/quantizers) you will find a variety of quantizers that have been introduced in different papers.
 Many of these quantizers behave identically during the forward pass but implement different pseudo-gradients.
 Studies comparing different pseudo-gradients report little difference between them.
 Therefore, we recommend using the classical [`ste_sign()`](/api/quantizers/#ste_sign) as default.

 ## Choice of Optimizer

-When using a latent weight strategy, you can apply any optimizer you are familair with from real-valued DL.
+When using a latent weight strategy, you can apply any optimizer you are familiar with from real-valued deep learning.
 However, due the different nature of BNNs your intuitions may be off.
 We recommend using Adam: although other optimizers can achieve similar accuracies with a lot of finetuning, we and others have found that Adam is easiest to use for most types of networks.

 ## Tips & Tricks